Too many people?

 Which of the above theories makes sense to you?
 Why?

 - The human population is undergoing exponential growth.

 - Future outlooks on human population growth differ; some think we will have a limitless amount of resources, while others think we have already reached our carrying capacity.

 Use the resource below to answer the questions that follow.

 - How did urban areas change after agricultural expansion in Arizona?
-Can you think of any way these changes could have occurred in reverse order?

 - How does urban growth affect water usage?
 What problems does this present for the sustainability of urban environments?